 You can use kitchen shears or scissors on poultry.
 Mostly, poultry like chickens/ birds have joints between wings, thighs, etc… Those joints are small and easy to clip using scissors rather than a knife.
 One of the best uses of kitchen shears on poultry is when you are spatchcocking a chicken.
 One of the trickiest cuts to make with a chicken is to separate the backbone.
 Kitchen shears are perfect for this, but make sure that they are sharp.

 Slice Spices & Herbs – Cut Fruit & Vegetables

-Some spices & herbs that are better to slice with scissors are garlic, gingers, basil or oregano, … Moreover, you can use kitchen shears to clip roots and stems off fruits and vegetables.
+Some spices & herbs that are better to slice with scissors are garlic, ginger, basil or oregano, … Moreover, you can use kitchen shears to clip roots and stems off fruits and vegetables.
 The sharper blade of kitchen shears can also be used to scrape off those dark spots and other blemishes.
 To avoid skin sensation issues, you should wear gloves or any improvised protection for your hand skin.

 Nut & Shell Cracker

 The unique thing about kitchen shears is the plier-like teeth happening to be in the handle shanks.
 Those teeth turn the shears into a nut & shell cracker, and to be honest.
 It’s advantageous.
 We can use it to crack the tough crab shells into some little walnuts.
 It’s a multitool.
 Sometimes, we can use it to open a beer bottle, which we will discuss later.